The Lionel Postwar O-Gauge Layout

 (click on any pic for a larger version...)

 This is the main layout.
 The idea is to limit it to Lionel 1945 - 1969.
-Yes, there are a several accessories and some rolling stock that doesn't qualify -- but I don't have the prewar layout started yet.
+Yes, there are a several accessories and some rolling stock that doesn't qualify -- but the prewar layout is barely started.
 And the lift bridge?
 So sue me -- it was in the 1950 catalog -- I say it counts <g>.
 The track work and wiring are all done, so now I'm down to landscaping, grass, trees, roads and all that -- which are not my forté...
 I'm much better at wiring it up than making it pretty.
 But hey, got to get this one finished... and then get the snow on the SG layout.
 And then start on...

 The Mountain Loop